ted-ncg/labs/09-web-mvc-all-accounts-view.md

        </tr>

    * In the above example, Thymeleaf will iterate over the "products" collection that it got from Spring's Model, and for each element, will assign it to the `product` variable.

    * You will need to do something similar, replacing *account* for *product*.

 1. Using the same `AccountWebController`, create a `@GetMapping()` method to `/account/` that displays all accounts.
+Remember these steps:

     * Add a `Model model` as your parameter to the method
     * use the `model.addAttribute()` method to add the account list to the name `"accounts"`
     * Return a `String` with the name of the html template you created in the first step -- **without** the `.html` suffix.

-1. If you hit `localhost:8080/account/` you should see all of the accounts as a two-column table.
+1. If you access `localhost:8080/account/` you should see all of the accounts as a two-column table.